kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

 1. Director asynchronously notifies Application about the credentials request via Webhook API.
 1. Application sets credentials for a given Service Instance.
 1. Runtime Agent fetches configuration with credentials for a given Service Instance.

+When User deletes Service Instance, Runtime Agent calls Director with credentials deletion request.
+Director sets credentials status to `UNUSED`, notifies Application and waits for credentials deletion.

+### Example request credentials flow

+1. User connects Application `foo` with single Package `bar` which contain few API and Event Definitions.
+The Package has `instanceAuthRequestInputSchema` defined.
+1. User selects Service Class `foo` and Service Plan `bar`.
+1. User provides required input (defined by `instanceAuthRequestInputSchema`) and provisions selected Service Plan.
+The Service Instance is in `PROVISIONING` state.
+1. Runtime Agent calls Director with `requestPackageInstanceAuthCreation`, passing user input.
+1. Director validates user input against `instanceAuthRequestInputSchema`.
+When the user input is valid, a new `PackageInstanceAuth` within Package `foo` is created.

+   a.
+If `defaultInstanceAuth` for Package `foo` is defined, the newly created `PackageInstanceAuth` is filled with credentials from `defaultInstanceAuth` value.
+The status is set to `SUCCEEDED`.

+   b.
+If `defaultInstanceAuth` for Package `foo` is not defined, the `PackageInstanceAuth` waits in `PENDING` state until Application does `setPackageInstanceAuth`.
+Then the status is set to `SUCCEEDED`.

+1. After fetching valid credentials for Service Instance by Runtime, Service Instance is set to `READY` state.

 ### GraphQL Schema